MaxBloechlinger/hs25_soco-group_069/HS25_SoCo-group_069_a2/README.md

 - We also check that the looked up data structure if of type array and return a string to warn the user incase it was not.
 This is done with ``assert isinstance()`` and its appropriate error handling.

 **def do_ArraySet(args, envs):**
-- With this function can set the value of an index in the array
+- With this function, we can set the value of an index in the array
 - Takes 3 arguments, the array, index and value we want to set

 *Example:*

-``["ArraySet", ["get","A"], 0, 7]`` --> Here we lookup for array A, and insert 7 into index 0.
+``["ArraySet", ["get","A"], 0, 7]`` --> Here we lookup array A, and insert 7 into index 0.

 *Error Handling:*